 Peter is a graduate of the University of Denver (Ph.D.
-2006) and Bennington College (M.F.A.
-2003).
-Previously, he taught at California State University in Sacramento and is currently an associate professor at Denison University.
+2006), Bennington College (M.F.A.
+2003), and the University of Colorado (M.A.
+1991).
+Previously, he taught at California State University in Sacramento and is currently Professor of English at Denison University.